 NOTE: If the black safety-lock knob is removed from the system after it has been turned counterclockwise to the unlocked position, the blue rotation handle will remain engaged.
 Continue with the procedure.

-8. Turn the gray safety-lock knob, indicated by label 2, on the black telescoping gripper in the direction of the arrow.
-(Fig. 15) NOTE: Care should be taken to avoid landing the bare stent in regions of localized angulation > 45 degrees.
+8. Turn the gray safety-lock knob indicated by label 2, on the black telescoping gripper in the direction of the arrows until a slight click is felt, indicating that the black telescoping gripper is engaged.
+(Fig. 14) NOTE: Care should be taken to avoid landing the bare stent in regions of localized angulation > 45 degrees.
 If the bare stent is landed in localized angulations > 45 degrees, it may be difficult to release the bottom cap, as observed in the clinical study.
-Using a brachio-femoral wire guide technique can increase support of the system and ease the release of the bottom cap
+Using a brachio-femoral wire guide technique can increase support of the system and ease the release of the hottom cap.

-- 9. To release the distal bare stent, stabilize the introduction system and slide the black telescoping gripper over the gray positioner and outer sheath in a distal direction until it locks automatically into position next to the blue rotation handle.
-(Fig. 16) The release window on the blue rotation handle next to label 3 will turn green.
-(Fig. 17) If the window has not turned green, slide the black telescoping gripper until it locks with the blue rotation handle - If the bare stent cannot be fully released from the cap, comple the deployment procedure and refer to Section 13, RELEASE TROUBLESHOOTING. - 11.
-Turn the blue rotation handle in the direction of the arrow next to label 3 until a stop is felt and the proximal end of the graft opens If difficulty is encountered rotating the blue rotation handle, refer to Section 13, RELEASE TROUBLESHOOTING for instructions on how to disassemble the blue rotation handle. - 12.
-Remove the inner introduction system entirely, leaving the sheath and wire guide in place. - 13.
+- 9. To release the distal bare stent, stabilize the introduction system and slide the sheath together with the black telescoping gripper (by holding the Captor Valve) in a distal direction until it locks automatically into position next to the blue rotation handle.
+(Fig. 15) The release window on the blue rotation handle next to label 3 will turn green.
+(Fig. 16) If the window has not turned green, slide the black telescoping gripper until it locks with the blue rotation handle. - 10.
+If the bare stent cannot be fully released from the cap, complete the deployment procedure and refer to Section 13, RELEASE TROUBLESHOOTING - 11.
+Turn the blue rotation handle in the direction of the arrow next to label 3 until a stop is felt and the proximal end of the graft opens.
+If difficulty is encountered rotating the blue rotation handle, refer to Section 13, RELEASE TROUBLESHOOTING for instructions on how to disassemble the blue rotation handle. - 12.
+Remove the inner introduction system entirely, leaving the sheath and wire quide in place. - 13.
 Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it to the closed position.
-CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal.

-11.1.4 Main Body Molding Balloon Insertion - Optional

-- 1. Prepare the molding balloon as follows and/or per the manufacturer's instructions: - Flush the wire lumen with heparinized saline Remove all air from the balloon. - 2.
+CAUTION: To avoid entangling any catheters left in situ, rotate the - introduction system during withdrawal.
+11.1.4 Main Body Molding Balloon Insertion - Optional - 1.
+Prepare the molding balloon as follows and/or per the manufacturer's instructions - · Flush the wire lumen with heparinized saline - Remove all air from the balloon 2.
 In preparation for insertion of the molding balloon, open the Captor Hemostatic Valve by turning it to the open position.
-(Fig. 8) 3.
-Advance the molding balloon over the wire guide and through the - hemostatic valve of the main body introduction system to the level of the proximal fixation seal site.
-Maintain proper sheath positioning. - 4.
-Tighten the Captor Hemostatic Valve around the molding balloon with tle pressure by turning it to the closed position.
-CAUTION: Do not inflate balloon in the aorta outside of the graft. - 5.
-Expand the molding balloon with diluted contrast media (as directed by the manufacturer) in the area of the proximal covered stent, starting proximally and working in the distal direction.
-CAUTION: Confirm complete deflation of balloon prior to - repositioning.
-6. If applicable, withdraw the molding balloon to the proximal component/ distal component overlap and expand. - Withdraw the molding balloon to the distal fixation site and expand.
-8. Open the Captor Hemostatic Valve, remove the molding balloon - and replace it with an angiographic catheter to perform completion angiography. - Tighten the Captor Hemostatic Valve around the angiographic catheter with gentle pressure by turning it clockwise. - 10.
-Remove or replace all stiff wire guides to allow the aorta to resume its natural position
+(Fig. 7) - Advance the molding balloon over the wire guide and through the hemostatic value of the main body introduction system to the level of the proximal fixation seal site.
+Maintain proper sheath positioning - 4.
+Tighten the Captor Hemostatic Valve around the molding balloon with gentle pressure by turning it to the closed position - CAUTION: Do not inflate balloon in the aorta outside of the graft.
+5. Expand the molding balloon with diluted contrast media (as directed by the manufacturer) in the area of the proximal covered stent, starting proximally and working in the distal direction. - CAUTION: Confirm complete deflation of balloon prior to repositioning. - If applicable, withdraw the molding balloon to the proximal component/ distal component overlap and expand. - 7.
+Withdraw the molding balloon to the distal fixation site and expand.
+8. Open the Captor Hemostatic Valve, remove the molding balloor and replace it with an angiographic catheter to perform completion - angiography.
+Tighten the Captor Hemostatic Valve around the angiographic catheter with gentle pressure by turning it clockwise - 10.
+Remove or replace all stiff wire guides to allow the aorta to resume its natural position.